-The City of Canada Bay's website will display the current rates for the AHCS.
+The City of Canada Bay's website will display the current rates within the AHCS Summary Table.

 3.3 Processes for the distribution and management of funds

 Contributions will be pooled and managed by Canada Bay Council or its nominated Community Housing Provider until there is sufficient funding available to issue a tender or request for expressions of interest.
 Any financial return resulting from the management of funds in waiting is to be used for the purpose of developing affordable housing in accordance with this Scheme.